 Plans for the next financial year

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Sage Group plc’s slavery and human trafficking statement for the financial year ending 30 September 2016 and has been approved by the Board of The Sage Group plc.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes the Sage Group plc’s slavery and human trafficking statement for the financial year ending 30 September 2018 and has been approved by the Board of The Sage Group plc.
 It is made on behalf of all subsidiaries within the Group who may be required to make a statement pursuant to the Modern Slavery Act 2015.

 Chief Executive Officer